 Car sharing: we are in full take-off

-The pandemic, I will never tire of repeating it, has accelerated many trends, and has laid bare some basic needs that were being crushed by our daily lives.
+The pandemic, I will never tire of repeating it, has accelerated many trends, and has exposed some primary needs that were crushed by our daily lives.
 One above all is the need to move "lightly".
-New business models and new needs to reconcile life, travel and work.
+New business models and new needs to balance life, travel and work.

-Within the 2040 a research by BloombergNEF predicts there will be over 70 million shared vehicles in the US.
+Within the 2040 a research by BloombergNEF predicts that shared vehicles will number over 70 million in the US.
 It's only the beginning.

 Operators such as Zipcar, Getaround, Turo, Car2Go, Ubeequo and others overlap in the cities of the planet and in areas with high population density.
 Cities are the battleground, where traffic and population nodes are all coming to a head.